spiegel-im-spiegel/github-pages-env/content/remark/2016/01/30-stories.md

 セキュリティ・アップデートはなし。
 主な変更点は以下のとおり。

-* gpg: New command --export-ssh-key to replace the gpgkey2ssh tool.
+* gpg: New command `--export-ssh-key` to replace the gpgkey2ssh tool.
-* gpg: Allow to generate mail address only keys with --gen-key.
+* gpg: Allow to generate mail address only keys with `--gen-key`.
-* gpg: "--list-options show-usage" is now the default.
+* gpg: "`--list-options show-usage`" is now the default.
 * gpg: Make lookup of DNS CERT records holding an URL work.
 * gpg: Emit PROGRESS status lines during key generation.
-* gpg: Don't check for ambigious or non-matching key specification in the config file or given to --encrypt-to.
+* gpg: Don't check for ambigious or non-matching key specification in the config file or given to `--encrypt-to`.
 This feature will return in 2.3.x.
 * gpg: Lock keybox files while updating them.
 * gpg: Solve rare error on Windows during keyring and Keybox updates.
 * gpg: Fix possible keyring corruption. (bug#2193)
-* gpg: Fix regression of "bkuptocard" sub-command in --edit-key and remove "checkbkupkey" sub-command introduced with 2.1.  (bug#2169)
+* gpg: Fix regression of "bkuptocard" sub-command in `--edit-key` and remove "`checkbkupkey`" sub-command introduced with 2.1.  (bug#2169)
 * gpg: Fix internal error in gpgv when using default keyid-format.
-* gpg: Fix --auto-key-retrieve to work with dirmngr.conf configured keyservers. (bug#2147).
+* gpg: Fix `--auto-key-retrieve` to work with dirmngr.conf configured keyservers. (bug#2147).
-* agent: New option --pinentry-timeout.
+* agent: New option `--pinentry-timeout`.
 * scd: Improve unplugging of USB readers under Windows.
 * scd: Fix regression for generating RSA keys on card.
 * dirmmgr: All configured keyservers are now searched.
-* dirmngr: Install CA certificate for hkps.pool.sks-keyservers.net.
-Use this certiticate even if --hkp-cacert is not used.
+* dirmngr: Install CA certificate for `hkps.pool.sks-keyservers.net`.
+Use this certiticate even if `--hkp-cacert` is not used.
-* gpgtar: Add actual encryption code.  gpgtar does now fully replace gpg-zip.
+* gpgtar: Add actual encryption code.  gpgtar does now fully replace `gpg-zip`.
 * gpgtar: Fix filename encoding problem on Windows.
-* Print a warning if a GnuPG component is using an older version of gpg-agent, dirmngr, or scdaemon.
+* Print a warning if a GnuPG component is using an older version of `gpg-agent`, `dirmngr`, or `scdaemon`.

 ## Go 1.6 Release Candidate 1{#golang}